 Like any caring mother, Nicole’s mom, Tammy, was concerned for her daughter’s health.

 “Thinking your child might have cancer, it scares you half to death,” Tammy said.
 “So when we got the answers at UK, even though it was still a little scary, it was almost a relief.
 You hate for your baby to lose a part of them, but we were glad to know they could get rid of the tumor and stop it from spreading.”

 Even though giant-cell tumors are not cancer, they are treated in much the same way.
-Nicole receives chemotherapy shots under the care of Lars M. Wagner, MD, a pediatric oncologist at UK HealthCare.
+Nicole receives chemotherapy shots under the care of Lars M. Wagner, MD, a pediatric oncologist at Kentucky Children's Hospital.
 The giant-cell tumors on her chest are shrinking, and Nicole will continue her follow-up appointments with her doctors at UK HealthCare every month.

-“I have never questioned anything they told me,” Nicole said of her team at UK Healthcare.
+“I have never questioned anything they told me,” Nicole said of her team at UK HealthCare and Kentucky Children's Hospital.
 “I wholeheartedly believed they knew what they were doing.
 And they obviously did because it’s working.”

 Tammy said nurses and staff from different departments who have seen Nicole often come by during her follow-up visits to see how she’s doing.
 “We have had awesome doctors and nurses,” Tammy said.
 “It’s like they’re family now.
 That’s how we think of them.”